pwalker91/fw-fanctrl/README.md

 This is a simple Python service for Linux that drives the Framework Laptop's fan speed according to a configurable speed/temp curve.
 Its default configuration targets very silent fan operation, but it's easy to configure it for a different comfort/performance trade-off.
-Its possible to specify two separate fan curves depending on whether the Laptop is charging/discharging.
+It is possible to specify two separate fan curves depending on whether the Laptop is charging/discharging.
 Under the hood, it uses [fw-ectool](https://github.com/DHowett/fw-ectool) to change parameters in FrameWork's embedded controller (EC).

 # Install